-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 attended PBIS training. % of staff members attending professional development for trauma informed practices In 2020-21, 75% of staff members attended PD for trauma informed practices In 2021-22, 100% of staff members working with TLC and GREC students attended PD for trauma informed practices.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of staff members attending PBIS training In 2020-21, No staff members were able to attend PBIS training In 2021-22, No staff members were able to attend PBIS training In 2022-23, 33% of staff working with TLC and GREC students attended PBIS training 100% of staff working with TLC and GREC students will have attended PBIS training. % of staff members attending professional development for trauma informed practices In 2020-21, 75% of staff members attended PD for trauma informed practices In 2021-22, 100% of staff members working with TLC and GREC students attended PD for trauma informed practices.
+In 2022-23, 25% of staff members working with TLC and GREC students attended PD for trauma informed practices.
 100% of staff working with TLC and GREC students will attend PD for trauma informed practices % of staff members attending professional development for inclusion practices, for example Universal Design for Learning.
 In 2020-21, no staff members attended professional development in Universal Design for Learning.
 In 2021-22, 30% of staff attended professional development for inclusive practices.
-100% of staff members will attend professional development in Universal Design for Learning.
+In 2022-23, 20% of staff attended professional development for inclusive practices 100% of staff members will attend professional development in Universal Design for Learning.

-Action # Title Description Total Funds Contributing 2.1 Professional Development - Before school buy back days Positive Behavior Intervention (PBIS) and Trauma Informed Practices including specific strategies specific to low income and foster youth.
-Yes 2.2 Professional Development - During School year Substitute costs for release time for 5 certificated staff at 5 days each to revisit the training from the beginning of the year and gather data on implementation for Foster and Low Income Youth. \$5,000.00 Yes 2.3 Pupil Services Director2 FTE The Director will coordinate the trainings and follow up events above with a focus on strategies and professional development pertaining to Foster Youth and students who are identified as low income. \$34,626.04 Yes
+Action # Title Description Total Funds Contributing 2.1 Professional Development - Before school buy back days Teachers, support staff, parents/guardians will receive training in Positive Behavior Intervention (PBIS) and Trauma Informed Practices including specific strategies specific to low income and foster youth.
+5 teachers and 1 aide. \$4,000.00 Yes 2.2 Professional Development - During School year Substitute costs for release time for 5 certificated staff at 5 days each for professional development including how to best provide academic, behavior and attendance support for Foster and Low Income Youth. \$3,000.00 Yes

+Action # Title Description Total Funds Contributing 2.3 Pupil Services Director2 FTE The Director will coordinate the trainings and follow up events above with a focus on strategies and professional development pertaining to Foster Youth and students who are identified as low income. \$23,357.61 Yes